PerziThomas/DA_Perzi_Ambrosch/source/3_Implementation.md

 \end{lstlisting} \

 ### Requests
-Requests onto the server were made according to HTTP, with a token included in the Authorization header to authenticate a user on the backend.
-Data was transmitted using JSON objects in the request body, as well as the GeoJSON format in the special case of geofence communication.
+Requests onto the server were made according to the HTTP protocol, with a token included in the Authorization header to authenticate a user on the backend.
+Data is transmitted using JSON objects in the request body, as well as the GeoJSON format in the special case of geofence communication.
 (See GeoJSON chapter).

-To avoid a constant repetition of boilerplate code inside each controller, ASP.NET Core middleware was used to authenticate the user using the token provided in each request.
+To avoid a constant repetition of boilerplate code inside each controller, ASP.NET Core middleware is used to authenticate the user using the token provided in each request.

 ![A sample sequence diagram of how the two applications communicate with each other.
 In this case fetching a list of geofences and afterwards adding a new one.](source/figures/seq_rest.png "Screenshot"){#fig:stress_one width=90%}
 \